coussej/coussej.github.io/content/post/2016/0417_BuildingAnOpenSourceProcessHistorian.md

 So, now we have a platform for storing and visualizing time-series data.
 This brings us to the point where we have to put the word "process" back in our functional description, because PLC's don't talk HTTP.
 PLC's talk ProfiNET, Ethernet/IP, ...
 Most of the time this is solved by installing an OPC server for each brand of PLC you want to talk to.
 If you have any experience with OPC, you probably know what a pain it is to get OPC working over a network (usually, it means hours of struggling with Windows DCOM settings).
 Fortunately, the new version of OPC, OPC Unified Access, is a lot easier to work with, and it is platform independent.

 As there was no OPCUA-to-InfluxDB logger readily available, I decided to roll my own.
-Using an open source implementation of the OPC-UA stack in javascript ([NodeOPCUA](http://node-opcua.github.io/)), I wrote an application that polls or monitors a number of PLC values on one side, and writes them to InfluxDB on the other side.
+Using an open source implementation of the OPC-UA stack in javascript ([NodeOPCUA](http://node-opcua.github.io/), another fantastic open source effort!), I wrote an application that polls or monitors a number of PLC values on one side, and writes them to InfluxDB on the other side.
 Also, when InfluxDB is temporarily unavailable, it buffers the data in a local database.
 You can find the code [here](https://github.com/coussej/node-opcua-logger).
 To get it up and running you must first install NodeJS, the server-side javascript platform:

 ```
 $ curl https://raw.githubusercontent.com/creationix/nvm/v0.31.0/install.sh | bash